Regaining Your Appetite With IBS: Step-By-Step Action Plan.

 If you experience any of the below symptoms or signs, consult your doctor immediately:

-• Signs of an “Eating Disorder”: such as Anorexia Nervosa and “Avoidant/Restrictive Food Intake Disorder” or (ARFID). very restrictive food intake that can cause profound weight loss and impairment of physical and mental health. learn more HERE.
+• Signs of an “Eating Disorder”: such as Anorexia Nervosa and “Avoidant/Restrictive Food Intake Disorder” or (ARFID).
+Very restrictive food intake can cause profound weight loss and physical and mental health impairment.
+Learn more HERE.

 • Progress weight loss.